Claim: Mortality rates in hospitals go up in July due to an influx of inexperienced doctors.

 The piece quoted above (which we began seeing circulated in e-mail in June 2010) speaks to that last concern.
 Its text was harvested from a 4 March 2010 Wall Street Journal's SmartMoney Magazine article titled "10 Things Your Hospital Won't Tell You," where its topic of July mortality rates in hospitals appeared as item nine.

-That seemingly helpful heads-up is a less than clear summary of information pulled from another source, with some key aspects left out.
+That seemingly helpful heads-up is a summary of information pulled from another source, with some key aspects left out.
 The "10 Things" item drew its information from a 2005 National Bureau of Economic Research article titled "Cohort Turnover and Productivity: The July

 Phenomenon in Teaching Hospitals."
 That paper examined what is termed "the July phenomenon," "the July effect," or "the new resident hypothesis": a reduction in quality of service related to the annual turnover of house staff in teaching hospitals.
 Using patient-level data gathered from roughly 700 hospitals per year over the period from 1993 to 2001, it concluded that there is a measurable increase in both length of patient stay and rates of patient mortality during the July-August transition, when experienced residents and interns are replaced by new ones.

-However, at teaching institutions where oversight of new staff is less stringent, the "July effect" lasts not merely for the summer, but apparently for the rest of the calendar year.
+However, at teaching institutions where oversight of new staff is less stringent, the "July effect" is real.
+Moreover, it lasts not merely throughout that month but for the rest of the calendar year as well.
 While risk-adjusted mortality rates may rise by roughly 4 percent in the July-August period, that increase remains at between 2 and 4 percent until the New Year, resulting in 8 to 14 additional deaths per annum at a typical teaching hospital.

 In a bit that didn't come from any of the studies discussed above, the e-mailed item asserts: